Omar-Salem/StronglyTypedViews/README.md

 If the template gives build errors due to undiscovered namespaces,either:

-1-Write the fully qualified name of the model to the view(i.e: @model System.Web.UI.HtmlTextWriter)
+-Write the fully qualified name of the model to the view(i.e: @model System.Text.StringBuilder) or

-2-Add the required namespace to the template, line 232.
+-Add the required namespace to the template, line 492.

 	IEnumerable<string> usings = new string[]
 	                    {